matchmore/documentation/geomatching.md

 }
 ```

-Once you create the device, store the id value in your own database for later reference (presumably with the user's email address).
+Once you have created a device, we advise you to store it's id value in your own database for later reference.
 Devices have a universally unique identifier (UUID) that is generated automatically upon device creation.

-When creating a device through the API, the response includes a UUID, which you can use to attach `Publication` or `Subscription`.
-Provide this UUID in your Matchmore requests to attach a publication/subscription to an existing device.
-Pass the UUID of the desired device as the deviceId value of the publication/subscription parameter.
+When creating a device through the API, the response includes an UUID, which you can use to attach a `Publication` or `Subscription` to this `Device`.
+To attach a Publication/Subscription to an existing device provide it's UUID in your Matchmore requests.
+Pass the UUID of the desired device as the deviceId value of the Publication/Subscription parameter.
 * c.
-When using our SDK, polling the `Match` in Matchmore cloud service is that easy, just one line of code.
+When using our SDK, polling the `Match` in Matchmore cloud service is easy, just one line of code.
 * d.
-Again, using our SDK will discharge you of many tasks.
-This single line of code starts informing Matchmore service of the user's main device location.
+Again, using our SDK will relieve you of many tasks.
+This single line of code starts informing Matchmore service of the user's device location.

 #### STEP 2: Create a publication to **broadcast the presence of a device**
 When a `Device` has a `Publication` attached to, it is as if it broadcasts its presence.
 You can see a publication as a message, you might store metadata, such as a phone number, a name, or any relevant information, on the publication object.
 Publications can contain customized information destined for future `Match` receivers.
 The metadata are grouped in the `properties` parameter.
 You can attach as many publications and subscriptions as you want to a device.
 It means a device can be both publisher and subscriber at the same time.
-You may need to define just one publication/subscription or several hundred, depending on scenarios.
+You may need to define just one Publication/Subscription or several hundred, depending on scenarios.
 **Publishers** are NOT notified of matches occurrence, if you want your publishers to be notified, he must be subscribing as well.

 This code creates a publication via the SDK and this publication will be directly attached to the main device: